Katharine Woolley: Max Mallowan

 Archaeologist Sir Max Mallowan initially appeared to have a civil relationship with Katharine.
 In 1926, Mallowan helped build an extension to the expedition house at Ur to include a women's restroom for her use.

 However, Mallowan noted that Katharine "...had the power of entrancing those associated with her when she was in the mood or on the contrary of creating a charged poisonous atmosphere; to live with her was to walk on a tightrope."
 He likewise referred to her as "poisonous" with a "dominating and powerful personality."

 While Agatha (Mallowan's wife) and Katharine were good friends, it is said that their friendship subsided after Mallowan and Agatha married, presumably due to Mallowan's poor opinion of Katharine.
 But an account by author Henrietta McCall notes that Agatha Christie felt that Mallowan was too close with Katharine, and that he had a liking for her.
 After Mallowan and Christie were coupled, both were unwelcome at Ur.

 Mallowan noted that Katharine Woolley was a talented artist.
 In bronze, she sculpted the head of the Arab foreman at Ur, Hammoudi ibn Ibrahim.
 This sculpture later went on display at the Horniman Museum in Forest Hill, south London.

 Publications

 Although published under her husband's name, she was jointly responsible with him for the publication of the Archaeological Survey of India (link) in 1939.

 In 1929 she published a romantic adventure novel, Adventure Calls, set in the contemporary Middle East.
 The book's central character is a woman who presents as a man in order to live a life of freedom and excitement.

 Other work

 She and her husband also excavated at Alalakh and Al-Mina.

 During World War II, her husband Leonard Woolley worked with Winston Churchill to monitor Nazi looting of museums, galleries and archives; she assisted with this work.

 In popular culture

 Apart from her connection with the Louise Leidner character in Murder in Mesopotamia, Katharine Woolley (played by Katherine Kingsley) appears as a character in the 2019 TV movie Agatha and the Curse of Ishtar.
-The relationship between the Woolleys in the television version does not appear to reflect the circumstances of their marriage.